pbinkley/rcb-manual/sections/14-conclusion.md

 and if they do, their comments are almost always favorable.
-An indication that there is no objection is the fact that the number of orders which they receive each day is&nbsp;{%- include pagebreak.html canvas=364 -%}&nbsp;constantly increasing.
+An indication that there is no objection is the fact that the number of orders which they receive each day is {% include pagebreak.html canvas=364 %} constantly increasing.
 At the present time it averages from thirty to fifty orders per day.